professorengima/OpenCL-HPEC-2020/README.md

 #### SWI Execution

-We were highly interested in just how well the compiler could auto-optimize our code for workload given an entire FPGA.
+We were highly interested in just how well the compiler could auto-optimize our code for a workload given an entire FPGA.
 So we set the workgroup size to 1 in order to allow the workload to consume the entire FPGA.
 In OpenCL terms:

  ```` //Parameters used for workers on Device